-- Non-detects (ND) - lab analysis indicates that the contaminant is not detectable, based on the limits of the analytical equipment. - Parts per million (ppm) or Milligrams per liter (mg/l) - one part per million corresponds to one penny in \$10,000. - Parts per billion (ppb) or Micrograms per liter (μg/l) - one part per billion corresponds to one penny in \$10,000,000. - Picocuries per liter (pCi/L) - picocuries per liter is a measure of the radioactivity in water. - Nephelometric Turbidity Unit (NTU) - nephelometric turbidity unit is a measure of the cloudiness of water.
+- Non-detects (ND) - lab analysis indicates that the contaminant is not detectable, based on the limits of the analytical equipment. - Parts per million (ppm) or Milligrams per liter (mg/l) - one part per million corresponds to one penny in \$10,000. - Parts per billion (ppb) or Micrograms per liter (g/l) - one part per billion corresponds to one penny in \$10,000,000. - Picocuries per liter (pCi/L) - picocuries per liter is a measure of the radioactivity in water. - Nephelometric Turbidity Unit (NTU) - nephelometric turbidity unit is a measure of the cloudiness of water.
 Turbidity over 5 NTU is just noticeable to the average person. - Action Level (AL) - the amount of a contaminant which triggers treatment or other requirements which a water system must follow. - Treatment Technique (TT) - a required process intended to reduce the level of a contaminant in drinking water. - Maximum Contaminant Level Goal (MCLG) - the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - Maximum Contaminant Level (MCL) - the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Primary Maximum Contaminant Level (PMCL) - the highest level of a contaminant that is allowed in drinking water based on health considerations.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Secondary Maximum Contaminant Level (SMCL) - the highest level of a contaminant that is allowed in drinking water based on aesthetic considerations. - Maximum Residual Disinfection Level Goal or MRDLG-the level of drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Maximum Residual Disinfectant Level of MRDL-the highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.